Unredix/court-finder/README.md

-# court-finder
+# Court Finder 🎾🏀

-A small web app that helps you find sport courts.
+This web app helps you find sport courts with the use of Node.js